paulhugel/mcp-dataverse/README.md

 docker-compose up -d
 ```

-Go to http://127.0.0.1:8000/tools to get overview of available tools.
+Go to http://127.0.0.1:8000/tools to get an overview of available tools.

-You can register MCP in Cursor, Visual Studio or Windsurf Editor, or other IDE with AI:
+You can register MCP in Cursor, Visual Studio or Windsurf Editor, or other IDE with AI Agents support:
 ```
 {
   "mcpServers": {